Do I have to join a pension scheme?

 The state second pension was based on your NIC record and the level of your earnings.

-What is ‘contracting out’?
+What was ‘contracting out’?

 You could choose to opt out of the state second pension if you joined an employer-operated pension scheme and the scheme itself wass opted out.
 This was called 'contracting out'.
 You used to be able to contract out using other private or personal pensions but can no longer do so.